 You can apply for a proxy vote for one election, a specific period or permanently.

 If you are unsure if you are individually registered, please contact our office on 01253 477490 or 01253 477161 to check.

 The deadline for applications to vote by proxy is 6 working days before polling day.
+(5pm on Wednesday 4 December for the 12 December election).
 Please note the electoral services team must have received it by this point.